The Bedfordshire Regiment in the Great War

 Killed in action 15th August 1915.

-He landed on Gallipoli with the battalion in August 1915 and was reported wounded and missing after the charge against Kidney Hill.
-His body was never found and a year later was presumed to have been killed that day.
+Second Lieutenant Rising landed on Gallipoli with the battalion in August 1915 and was reported wounded and missing after the charge against Kidney Hill.
+Nothing was known of his whereabouts, his body was never found and a year later he was presumed to have been killed that day.
 As a result, he is remembered on the Helles Memorial, Gallipoli.

 Killed in action 21st August 1915, aged 21.